 - Mood disorders – Snapping at a salesperson, struggling to get along with friends and coworkers, letting little frustrations erupt into quarrels.
 Nothing turns us into grumpy toddlers faster than exhaustion.

 - Health problems – Heart disease, heart failure, irregular heartbeat, heart attack, high blood pressure, stroke, diabetes and obesity are just a few health risks your future self won’t thank you for.

 Adios anxiety, hello sleep

 Anxiety disorder or sleep disorder – which came first, the chicken or the egg?
 Anxiety can cause sleep issues and sleep deprivation can cause an anxiety disorder.
 Whichever occurred first for you, if you provide relief for one, it will usually help the other.

 When you really need to get to sleep and the anxiety monster is sitting on your pillow torturing you, try some of these hacks to help you change your behaviors to encourage sleep and kick that monster out of bed.

-- Direct stress away If you feel yourself carrying a heavy load of anxiety do what you can to redirect that energy.
+- Direct stress away – If you feel yourself carrying a heavy load of anxiety do what you can to redirect that energy.
 Distract yourself with a hobby, keeping your hands and mind busy is a great way to filter stress out of your body.
-One of my favorites that has become quite popular are adult coloring books you can do this with the kids too.
+One of my favorites that have become quite popular is adult coloring books – you can do this with the kids too.
 And as mentioned before, exercise is a superb way to reduce anxiety.